 The evident regulatory roles of the allele-specific variants assert that they will be useful for identifying functional variants, however, we are not aware of any variant prioritization scheme incorporating allele-specificity.
 One of the main challenges appears to be that allelic variants are enriched for rare variants \cite{24037378}.
 Moreover, previous analyses were primarily variant-specific or focused mainly on a single deeply-sequenced individual, GM12878 \cite{22955620,22955619,24092746}.
 We will identify allelic variants from a large pool of individuals.
 For this purpose, we will extend the AlleleSeq pipeline to account for the overdispersion of empirical read distributions observed in ChIP-Seq and RNA-Seq datasets \cite{25223782,20671027,22499706}.
 Allelic variants (rare and common) identified across hundreds of genomes will be aggregated into ‘allelic genomic elements’.
 Each element will be assigned an ‘allelicity’ score based on its enrichment with allelic variants.
 This will allow incorporation of ASE and ASB into the main prioritization scheme: input variants from allelic genomic elements will be up-weighted according to their scores.
-ASB variants in TF binding sites will be further categorized by their effects (loss-of-function, gain-of-function or neutral effect) based on PWM scores for each TF.
-Identified ASB and ASE variants and the allelicity scores for genomic elements will be made publicly available as a repository, AlleleDB.